Tubular bells: In popular music

-Multi-instrumentalist Mike Oldfield named his first album Tubular Bells, best known for providing the musical theme to The Exorcist film (1973).
-At the beginning of his solo symphony recording project in 1972, Oldfield discovered a set of tubular bells at The Manor Studio in Oxfordshire, England, and asked new owner Richard Branson for permission to use them.
-The chimes were played by Oldfield on parts of the album, and they supplied the album name.
-Branson's company Virgin Records benefitted tremendously as Oldfield's album sold millions of copies; this also contributed to Branson's personal wealth and industry leverage.
+Multi-instrumentalist Mike Oldfield's first album Tubular Bells, which provided the musical theme for the 1973 film The Exorcist, came about when, at the beginning of his "solo symphony" recording project in 1972, Oldfield discovered a set of tubular bells at The Manor Studio in Oxfordshire, England, used by the previous musician recording there, John Cale.

 Other uses

 Tubular bells can be used as church bells, such as at St. Alban's Anglican Church in Copenhagen, Denmark.
 These were donated by Charles, Prince of Wales.

 Tubular bells are also used in longcase clocks, particularly because they produce a louder sound than gongs and regular chime-rods and therefore could be heard more easily.